backstage/backstage/docs/getting-started/configuration.md

 That should be it.
 You can stop your Backstage App.
 When you start it again and go to your Backstage portal in your browser, you should have your login prompt!

-To learn more about Authentication in Backstage, here are the following docs you could read:
+To learn more about Authentication in Backstage, here are some docs you could read:

 - [Adding Authentication](../auth/)